-The Sub-Fund may hold ancillary liquid assets and use financial derivative instruments for the purpose of hedging.
+The Sub-Fund may hold ancillary liquid assets and use financial derivative instruments for the purpose of efficient portfolio management and hedging.
 While these instruments are not expected to detrimentally affect the attainment of the Sub-Fund's environmental and social characteristics, no minimum environmental or social safeguards are applied.